Okipa/laravel-form-components/README.md

 * A `GET` method by default if you do not set a custom method
 * Hidden CSRF and spoofing method fields will be automatically generated when needed, according to the defined form method
+* Forms are generated with a `novalidate` attribute, which is preventing browser validation in favor of a server-side validation, which is a good practice

 ### Input
 ### Textarea